 If they’re not reaching their goals, this may be because those goals have not been properly communicated, or because they don’t have the right tools to do what’s expected.
 Have a conversation to assess if either of these factors is at play, and then do whatever is necessary to remedy the situation.

 When you follow these steps, you can implement a successful culture of management by objectives and see an improvement in your team’s performance.
 This works for a sales environment, as well as customer service, or any other department in an organization.

 When it’s time to inspire your team and breathe new life into your organization, consider incorporating management by objectives into your company culture.
-You may be surprised how well your employees take to this new system and once they understand your expectations they’re in a better position to meet or exceed them.
+You may be surprised how well your employees take to this new system.
+Once they understand your expectations, they’re in a better position to meet or exceed them.